stamparm/maltrail/README.md

 "2026-08-07 09:14:22.117034" gw 10.13.13.2 57809 1.1.1.1 53 UDP DNS malware.bakewithdavid.com "asyncrat (malware)" (static)
 ```

-That is the whole idea.
 No rule language, no tuning ritual, no ML.
-A **trail** is a domain, URL, IP
+A **trail** is a domain, URL, IP address, `IP:port` or
-address, `IP:port` or User-Agent known to belong to something malicious, and Maltrail tells you when
+User-Agent known to belong to something malicious, and Maltrail tells you when one appears on the
-one appears on the wire.
+wire.

 ---